OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 <h1 style="font-size: 24px;">Step #7 --Digital and Analog I/O and Measuring with a Multimeter</h1>

 Unlike the C/C++ code (or Python code) you normally write at your laptop/desktop, the Arduino code is very much concerned with input and outputs, both digital and analog ones.
 We have very briefly considered coding for digital inputs and outputs.
-In this step we will further consider digital inputs and outputs as well as coding for analog inputs and outputs.
+In this step we will consider coding for digital inputs and outputs as well as coding for analog inputs and outputs.
 Also, we will practice using a multimeter.

 For many years a multimeter was known as a "VOM" -- volt-ohm-milliammeter, and they did what their name said -- measured voltage, resistance and current.
 Until the digital revolution in the last quarter of the 20th century, they had an analog meter, i.e., a needle moved on a scale with numbers and various units.
 Then volt-ohm-millaimmeters started using digital displays.
 And now, with advent of extremely complex and cheap integrated circuits, the volt-ohm-milliammeter has become an incredible multimeter capable of measuring not only voltages, resistance and current, but may include dozens if not hundreds of other features, from measuring frequencies, capacitances, temperatures, continuity issues, diode and transistor features to including oscilliscope screens in the device (depends on price).
 Perhaps the next generation of multimeters will also incorporate generative AI!!
 (None do at the time of this writing.)